 About the organization

-Be-Atzmi is a nonprofit social organization which, for over two decades, has been integrating and advancing socially and economically disadvantaged populations towards stable and fair employment suited to their skills and aspirations.
-We develop and run a variety of long-term employment programs in around 140 locations, totaling over 100 towns and cities throughout Israel.
-Some 9,000 women and men benefit from our programs every year, including welfare families, new immigrants from Ethiopia and the Former Soviet Union, people from the ultra-Orthodox community and, the Arab sector, single mothers, adults over the age of 40, and many others.
+Be-Atzmi is ia nonprofit social organization which, for over two decades, has been integrating and advancing low-opportunity populations in stable and fair employment suited to their skills and aspirations.
+We develop and run a variety of long-term employment programs in around 150 locations, totaling 150 towns and cities throughout Israel.
+About 17,000 women and men take part in these programs every year, including families known to social services, new immigrants from Ethiopia and the Commonwealth of Independent States, members of the ultra-Orthodox community, members of the Arab sector, single mothers, people over the age of 40, and others.

 The employment programs

 By joining the employment programs, which typically last a year, the participants embark on a journey that results in a profound and far-reaching change in their lives.
 They examine their abilities, desires, inclinations and the employment barriers they face.
 They boost their self-confidence and self-efficacy, and plan a career path that is consistent with their needs and preferences.

 Supported by Be-Atzmi professionals, the participants take steps to achieve their aspirations, while acquiring the job qualifications they lack (language skills, years of schooling, computer literacy, etc.).
 The participants receive a variety of practical tools that help them look for and hold on to a job.

 The participants, without exception, are not required to pay for the programs, which are funded thanks to the partnerships we have forged with the public, philanthropic and corporate sectors.
 (To read more…)

 Activities in the family and the community

 In addition to guiding the participants, Be-Atzmi also works with their families and communities.
 Because the families have a considerable impact on and are greatly affected by the employment change process, they too are guided throughout the process.
 For example, they are given tools to better manage the family budget, develop a family support system and, on occasion, both adults in the family receive coaching.